relevance/rcov/README.markdown

 ## Why?
 What?

-This is our fork of Mauricio Fernandez's RCov (maintained by [Relevance] [3]).
+This is a fork of [Relevance]'s RCov [3].

 ## Why does this fork exist?

-* Ruby 1.9.1 Compatibility (in progress)
-* Removal of REXML Dependency (the source of most of the RCov bugs, done)
+* HTML output improvements for usability and readability
+* Sortable columns in the main coverage view table
+* Filter by source files and coverage thresholds in the main coverage view table
+* Support for custom CSS for HTML output (see rcov --help)

 ## Install

-    gem install relevance-rcov --source http://gems.github.com
+    gem install bantik-rcov --source http://gems.github.com

 ## Bugs and Issues